 Here are a few things you should make sure to have on your boat at all times:

 The US Coast Guard also has a helpful list of additional items you should consider and why.

 All boaters should know the signs and dangers of carbon monoxide (“CO”).
 There are several ways CO can build up in a boat, including in cabins or near the rear swim deck or water platform.

 Make sure equipment is properly installed, keep exhaust outlets clear, and swim/play away from areas where engines vent their exhaust.

 See the CDC for more information on preventing CO poisoning on boats.

-Boating under the influence is illegal in all US states, so plan your outings accordingly.
+Boating under the influence is illegal in all US states, and that includes Washington (RCW 79A.60.040).
+So, plan your outings accordingly.
 Drinking impairs judgment, impacts balance, and slows reaction times – all things that can spell disaster when operating a boat.
 In fact, alcohol is one of the leading factors in all boating-related fatalities.

 When it comes to drinking and operating a boat – just don’t.

 Always make sure to check the weather before heading out on a boat.
 If you’re planning on a longer excursion, continue to check the weather reports periodically.
 While it may look like a nice summer day in the morning, there may be a wind or thunderstorm predicted for the afternoon, leaving a small vessel incredibly vulnerable.

 Safe Boater has some excellent advice on making sense of weather considerations for the boater.